MarijnSt/soccermatics-project-2/readme.md

 ## Streamlit app
 You can find a hosted version of the streamlit app [here](https://expected-danger.streamlit.app/)

+## Linkedin post
+Presenting data analysis to people who don't understand it can be tricky.
+I like to keep it as simple as possible and post a mini report on Linkedin as I would present it to coaches.
+You can find my post about this project [here](https://www.linkedin.com/in/marijn-stammeleer/)

 ## Technologies used
 - **Scikit-learn** for danger pass and xG models
 - **Streamlit** to create and host the app